 The PPC also issues materials under the Westminster John Knox Press imprint.
 These works are by scholarly and popular authors of various religious affiliations.
 They cover the spectrum of modern religious thought.

-Visit the PPC website for more information.
+PPC website for more information.